 NOTE 2: Sensors (for example tide gauges deployed along a channel) are monitored by the data collecting Authority.
 After data acquisition, the data are quality controlled and stored by the Producing Authority.

 See clause 7.1 for detailed descriptions of the types of water level data based on the time-dependence of the source.

-Table 12-11 – S104_TypeOfTide